molecule/molecule.github.io/_drafts/kauai-hawaii-trip.md

 4. Clear water from your snorkel.
     1. Modern snorkels have a one-way valve at the bottom to help clear air.
 You just need to blow hard, and the valve will open, letting the water out.

+#### Fish we saw in Kauai
+- Black Durgon
+- Moorish idol
+- Cornetfish or needlefish
+- Threadfin butterfly fish.
+-

 ### Kayak Na Pali Coast